mattmakai/fullstackpython.com/source/content/pages/operating-system.rst

 a flavor of Linux.
 Ubuntu Long Term Support (LTS) releases, Red Hat Enterprise Linux, and CentOS are all viable options.

-*Side note*: Mac OS X is fine for development activities but not for test/production deployments.
+*Side note*: Mac OS X is fine for development activities.
+Windows and Mac OS X are not appropriate for most test and production deployments unless there is a specific reason why you must use them in lieu of Linux.

 Ubuntu
 ------